AndyEveritt/ASMBL/README.md

 ## Fusion 360 Add-in

-Unzip/clone the repo in your desired folder location.
+Unzip the repo in your desired folder location or clone the repo:

-**Windows**
 ```bash
 git clone https://github.com/AndyEveritt/ASMBL.git
 ```

-To run the program outside of Fusion run `python main.py` in the terminal.

-To add the add-in to Fusion:

 * Open Fusion360
 * Click the add-in tool